 We can tell you that cannabis and THC have been illegal since 1931.
 The state is taking steps towards creating an MMJ program, but the process will take time to implement.
 The Texas Compassionate Use Act allows very limited access to low-THC cannabis oil, so technically, the state no longer completely prohibits marijuana.

-It is a different story when it comes to CBD, but it is only a recent development.
-In this article, we attempt to strip away legal complexities and provide you with an up to date assessment of CBD oil legality in Texas.
+There is better news when it comes to CBD, but it is only a recent development.
+This article attempts to strip away legal complexities and provide you with an up-to-date assessment of CBD oil legality in Texas.

 What Are Texas’ Marijuana Laws?

 Before we delve into the CBD complications, we’ll provide a brief overview of Texas’ stance on cannabis.
 It remains illegal for recreational use.
 In 2015, a Tea Party-backed conservative, David Simpson, surprised many by introducing a bill (HB 2165) to legalize cannabis in Texas fully.

 He made a religious case for his bill by saying: “I don’t believe that when God made marijuana, he made a mistake the government needs to fix.”
 Alas, HB 2165 didn’t receive enough support to make it out of the House.

 At present, possession of a small amount of marijuana could result in a 180-day prison sentence.
 Certain counties and municipalities have decriminalized cannabis, however.
 Check your local laws for more information.